frePPLe/frepple/doc/user-interface/getting-around/importing-data.rst

 The first line of an Excel data file should contain the field names (not case sensitive).
 Alternatively, you can define an autofilter data table on the worksheet.
-If it's present frePPLe reads only the data from that data table and ignores all other cells.
+If it's present frePPLe skips all data rows above the row where the autofilter data table starts.

 The dialog screen shows a checkbox *First delete all existing records AND ALL RELATED TABLES* meaning that you can choose to delete the existing contents of the table before uploading the new data.
 When the option is selected, dependent tables are also erased: e.g. if you select this option when uploading the *resource* table, also the *operationresource* table will be erased since the second table references the first one.

 ..
 Caution::